Resources and Documents

 1.5.1 Contents of the Team List

 Form name is required in the case of a form with any changes to stats, types, Ability, move pool, weight, or any other battle statistic.
-Examples include Gourgeist, Oricorio, and Toxtricity.
+Examples include Dudunsparce, Oricorio, and Toxtricity.

 Form name is not required in the case of forms that are purely aesthetic in nature or entirely dictated by other criteria listed on the team list.
 Examples include Gastrodon, Sawsbuck, and Alcremie.